 The work schedule, both starting times and quitting times, of employees shall be posted on a bulletin board at each work location or otherwise made available to employees and Union stewards.

-When the Employer desires to change the work schedule of employee(s) the Employer shall, whenever practicable, solicit volunteers from among the group of potentially affected employees, and select from among the qualified volunteers.
+When the Employer desires to change the work schedule of employee(s) the Employer shall, whenever practicable, give the employee ten (10) days written notice.

-The Employer shall, except in emergency situations, give any affected employee whose schedule is being involuntarily changed ten (10) days written notice of such contemplated change.
 The provisions of this subsection shall not be used for the purpose of avoiding the payment of overtime.

-To the extent practicable, the normal work week shall consist of five (5) consecutive days, Monday through Friday, with the regular hours of work each day to be consecutive except for meal periods.
+To the extent practicable, the normal work week shall consist of nor more than five (5) consecutive days, with the regular hours of work each day to be consecutive except for meal periods.
 Similarly, to the extent practicable, employees in continuous operations shall receive two (2) consecutive days off in each seven (7) day period.
-The parties shall establish a joint Union/Management Committee in each Department/Agency to study those situations where such work schedules do not now prevail in an attempt to determine the practicability of establishing a regular work schedule for employees which might consist of five (5) consecutive workdays followed by two (2) consecutive days off.
-The joint Union/Management Committee shall also study those situations in each facility where the employee works more than one (1) shift in a workweek in an effort to establish more uniform work schedules.
-Should the parties not be able to come to agreement on this issue, then the parties may seek resolution at Step III of the grievance procedure.
-This subsection should not apply to employees in authorized flexible hours programs.

-Employees in the Department of Youth Services who engage in field trips from the forestry camps should work a regular schedule of not more than twenty-six (26) days of work followed by not more than thirteen (13) days off.
+This subsection should not apply to employees in authorized flexible hours programs or those working alternative work schedules.
+A workweek other than Monday through Friday may be established where the Employer reasonably determines the need for such schedule.